namhyung/uftrace/doc/uftrace-record.md

 -g, \--agent
 :   Spawn an agent thread in the target.
 At runtime, the agent receives
     external commands and can change supported tracing options.
-See *AGENT*.
+See *AGENT* section in the `uftrace-live`(1).

 \--srcline
 :   Enable recording source line in the debug info.